kemosato/ism_engraver/README.md

 ## Supported models

-Currently this software is tested and works with a KKMoon 3000 (3 Watts power).
+Currently this software is tested and works with a INSMA 3000 (3 Watts power).
-It may or may not work with other models from KKMoon.
+It may or may not work with other models from INSMA / KKMoon.

+The WAINLAX K3 laser engraver may work, but has not been tested.
+If you have verified this, it would be helpful if you could report back to us.

+## Thanks

+@RBEGamer  Marcel Ochsendorf
+@mogenson  Michael Mogenson
+ - Opened a way for analyze laser engraver protocol.

+@aquamorta
+ - A great Python script has been published.